chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/serialization-behavior.md

 # `JsonSerializerOptions` Web Defaults
 The defaults in ASP.NET Core apps are different than .NET apps.
 See: https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/configure-options#web-defaults-for-jsonserializeroptions

-# Guidance for Using `JsonSerializerOptions`
+# Guidance for using `JsonSerializerOptions`
+> [!CAUTION]
-1. <o>Caution:</o> Do not create a new instance of `JsonSerializerOptions` each time you use it.
+> Do not create a new instance of `JsonSerializerOptions` each time you use it.

-2. If you need a `JsonSerializerOptions` instance that has all default options, use the `JsonSerializerOptions.Default` property.
+If you need a `JsonSerializerOptions` instance that has all default options, use the `JsonSerializerOptions.Default` property.
 - Documentation: https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/configure-options?pivots=dotnet-7-0

-# Overriding Default Behavior
+# Overriding default behavior
 ## Properties
 | Desired Behavior                             | Approach                                                                                                  | Notes                                                                                                          |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |